 - All non-EU firms targeting people living within the union and processing their data

-The GDPR describes 6 conditions under which firms have a right to collect personal data.
-For example, a presence of a formal opt-in of a data subject.
+The GDPR describes 6 conditions under which firms have a right to collect personal data, such as the presence of a formal opt-in of a data subject.
 In all of these cases, firms are required to be transparent about how the data is managed13.
-The minimum information to be included is:
+The GDPR is a complex and elaborate law, but the minimum information to be included is:

 - Why is it being processed